 The accompanying Consolidated Financial Statements of the University are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("GAAP") applicable to not-for-profit organizations.
 In preparing the Consolidated Financial Statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities and revenues and expenses for the periods presented.
-Significant items which could be materially affected by such estimates include: the allowance for doubtful accounts, the allowance for loan losses, beneficial interests and contributions receivable, investments, assets held as trustee or agent, accounts payable and accrued liabilities, and trust and agency obligations.
+Significant items that could be materially affected by such estimates include: allowances for credit losses, beneficial interests and contributions receivable, investments, assets held as trustee or agent, accounts payable and accrued liabilities, and trust and agency obligations.
 The University's actual results could differ significantly from management's estimates.
 Management also utilizes certain estimates based on square footage to allocate depreciation, interest expense, and central operating expense to the functional expense categories.